LoopPerfect/buckaroo/README.md

  * `all(!branch=master any(tag=abc tag=def 1.0.0))`
  * `all(>=1.0.0 !any(1.0.0 1.3.4 revision=dc16c91af2519b6129a33bd6e1675ebf73739103))`

+## Official Packages

+Since Buckaroo works directly from Git, we don't know how many packages are in the wild!

+However, we have a collection of [official packages](https://github.com/buckaroo-pm) over at Buckaroo PM.

+If you cannot find the package you need, create an issue over on [the wishlist](https://github.com/LoopPerfect/buckaroo-wishlist) and we will take a look!

 ## Creating a Package

 Creating a Buckaroo package is really easy!